CGamesPlay/infra/README.md

 [Terraform](https://www.terraform.io) is used to describe the very simple infrastructure requirements for the cluster.
 This is primarily intended to be a base for future improvements, if the cluster ever needs to move to a multi-node setup.

+**Ansible**

+[Ansible](https://www.ansible.com) is used to update all configuration files on all nodes.
+This includes the configuration for Vault, Vault Agent, Consul, Nomad, and WireGuard.

 **Nomad**

 The master node runs the Nomad server, and all other nodes run Nomad clients.
 Nomad is responsible for running Traefik and all of the actual workloads.
 Nomad needs a way to know which machines are Nomad clients, and what workloads they are running, for which it uses Consul.